 This command extracts files from HTTP and email sessions from a one-hour period and then groups the extracted files into directories specified by the

 subdirFileTypes parameter.
-For instance, any extracted audio file with the extension .wav, .mp3 or .aac will be placed into the subdirectory audio, which will be created under the specified output directory.
+For instance, any extracted audio file with the extension .wav, .mp3, or .aac will be placed into the subdirectory audio, which will be created under the specified output directory.
 The same goes for all the other groups specified in that parameter.
-Some files will also be automatically renamed based on their file extension.
-This is handled by
+Some files will also be automatically renamed based on their file extension, which is handled by

 renameFileTypes.
 Any file with an extension .download, .octet-stream or .program will be renamed to .exe.
 Files with the extension .jpeg will be renamed .jpg.
 Once the top-level directory exceeds 500 MiBs, the oldest files get cleaned.
 This command stops at the last session at the time the command started.